 Dangerous Infectious Agents

-Aside from medications and your eating/drinking habits, there are also infectious agents that are linked to pancreatitis and axial spondyloarthritis (axSpA).
-Certain viruses like Varicella-zoster virus, Mumps, Herpes simplex virus, Hepatitis B, Cytomegalovirus and Coxsackie virus.
-Bacteria like Legionella, Salmonella, and Mycoplasma along with fungi and parasites can also cause lead to necrosis of pancreas and pancreatitis.
+Aside from medications and your eating/drinking habits, some infectious agents are linked to pancreatitis and axial spondyloarthritis (axSpA).
+Certain viruses like Varicella-zoster virus, Mumps, Herpes simplex virus, Hepatitis B, Cytomegalovirus, and Coxsackie virus.
+Bacteria like Legionella, Salmonella, Mycoplasma, fungi, and parasites can also lead to pancreas necrosis and pancreatitis.

 How to Avoid Pancreatitis

 With the kind of lifestyle that people have these days, it is not surprising that many would have to suffer from pancreatitis.
-To lessen the risk of developing this painful disease, it is important to live a healthy life.
-Try to avoid over-consumption of Alcohol and avoid oily and fatty foods.
-Regular exercises annual medical checkups can help identify the early signs and symptoms attributed to pancreatitis.
+It is essential to live a healthy life to lessen the risk of developing this painful disease.
+Try to avoid over-consumption of Alcohol and oily and fatty foods.
+Regular exercise and annual medical checkups can help identify the early signs and symptoms attributed to pancreatitis.
 Prevention is the best cure.

-The treatment of pancreatitis with pancreas islet cell transplants is a safe and natural treatment for early or late stage severe pancreatitis.
-Our pancreas regeneration protocol looks to naturally reverse damage caused by years of poor habits.
-Your bodies multipotent stem cells are produced naturally in the bone marrow and are constantly be released naturally to heal any damaged or
+The treatment of pancreatitis with pancreas islet cell transplants is a safe and natural treatment for early or late-stage severe pancreatitis.
+Our pancreas regeneration protocol looks to reverse damage caused by years of poor habits naturally.
+Your body’s multipotent stem cells are produced naturally in the bone marrow and are constantly released to heal any damaged or dysfunctional organ [1].
+The cells are naturally attracted to injured tissues thanks to the organ releasing specific chemical signals or stimulating Chemokines or small cytokines from the brain in natural response to an injury to your body or tissue.
+Stem cells have the ability to “home“ or find their way to the site of injury and use paracrine cell signaling to transform themselves into the same type of cell tissue that is damaged due to their incredible plasticity.[2]

-Our medical team has developed the most complete Pancreas cell isolation and restoration treatment protocol with assisted therapeutically dosages targeted specifically for the damaged pancreas cells to engraft with the tissue and grow to repair the damage and re-establish a functioning pancreas without needing invasive surgery or transplants.[3]
+Our medical team has developed the complete Pancreas cell isolation and restoration treatment protocol with assisted therapeutic dosages explicitly targeted for the damaged pancreas cells to engraft with the tissue and grow to repair the damage and re-establish a functioning pancreas without invasive surgery or transplants.[3]

 Pancreas Regeneration

-Damage to the pancreas is a very serious matter.
-If you are experiencing any signs or symptoms of pancreas disease, we strongly suggested that you go to your primary care physician right away.
-Some prescription medications are helpful in relieving the pain, however reversing the disease or damage is not something that can be accomplished with any pharma based medications on the market.
+Damage to the pancreas is a grave matter.
+If you are experiencing any signs or symptoms of pancreas disease, we strongly suggest you go to your primary care physician immediately.
+Some prescription medications help relieve the pain, however reversing the disease or damage is not something that can be accomplished with any pharma based medications on the market.
 Depending on the severity of the diagnosis back in your home country, you may only be offered surgery or worst yet a total pancreas transplant which carries other inherent risks.
-The Regeneration Center offers an effective protocol depending on the needs of an acute pancreatitis patient versus those who severe or chronic pancreatitis.
-We also offer post pancreatic cancer cell therapy for those who have already been treated and are looking to recover sooner rather than later.
+The Regeneration Center provides an effective protocol depending on the needs of an acute pancreatitis patient versus those who have severe or chronic pancreatitis.
+We also provide post-pancreatic cancer cell therapy for those who have already been treated and are looking to recover sooner rather than later.

 TREATMENT PRECAUTIONS & RISKS

-Total Number of Stem Cell Infusions will depend on patient needs.
+The total number of stem cell infusions will depend on the patient’s medical needs.
 Several stages may be required for severe conditions.

 Treat Acute Pancreatitis With Stem Cells

-Requirements for cellular and molecular gastroenterology depend entire on patient needs.
-Our treatment for Acute Pancreatitis with isolated pancreatic islet cells, endogenous β-cells & β-like cells will require a minimum of 2-3 weeks in Bangkok.
-Due to the varying degrees of damage and the stage of the disease our medical team will need to qualify the potential patient to better understand their needs.
-Upon review and acceptance, a detailed treatment plan will be provided that will include the day by day treatment calendar including specifics of the medical protocol, the total number nights required along with the total medical related costs (excluding accommodations or flights).
-To begin the qualification process for our multi-stage functional medical therapies please prepare your recent medical records and contact us today.
+Requirements for cellular and molecular gastroenterology depend entirely on patient needs.
+Our treatment for Acute Pancreatitis with isolated pancreatic islet cells, endogenous β-cells & β-like cells will require a minimum of 2 weeks in Bangkok.
+Due to the varying degrees of damage and the stage of the disease, our medical team will need to qualify the potential patient to understand their needs better.
+Upon review and acceptance, a detailed treatment plan will be provided, including the day-by-day treatment calendar, including specifics of the medical protocol, the total number of nights required, and the total medical-related costs (excluding accommodations or flights).
+To begin the qualification process for our multi-stage functional medical therapies, please prepare your recent medical records and contact us today.

 Published Clinical Citations